 - incapability to attend in the entrance examination, health reasons, difficult life situation, misunderstanding etc. will not affect the decision

-Before starting the appeal process the applicant should contact the Admission Services by e-mail for more detailed information on the grounds of the decision: admissions(at)turkuamk.fi.
-If the applicant after contacting the Admission Services still thinks that the decision has not been made according to the admission criteria, he/she may make an appeal against the decision.
+Before writing the request for rectification, please check the admission criteria of the study programme in question at www.studyinfo.fi and then contact the Admission Services by e-mail for more detailed information on the grounds of the decision: firstname.lastname@example.org.
+If after contacting the Admission Services you still think that the decision has not been made according to the admission criteria, you can make the request for rectification.